jbcodeforce/openshift-studies/docs/odo-appsody.md

 ## Defining your own stack

-See code in appsody-stacks/jb-quarkus for example.
+See code in appsody-stacks/experimental/ibm-gse-eda-quarkus for example and [Appsody tutorial](https://appsody.dev/docs/stacks/develop/)

 Stack has one dockerfile to help building the application and control the build, run and test steps of `Appsody`.
 It also includes a second Dockerfile in the images/project folder to "dockerize" the final app.
 The Dockerfile is responsible for ensuring the combined dependencies are installed in the final image.